 Staff must regularly check the expiry date on all prescribed medication kept in school.
 Before it expires a replacement must be requested from the parent/carer.

-Teacher with responsibility for Health & Safety and First Aid (Emma Green) to check the expiry date of centrally stored prescribed medication (eg Antihistamine, Epi-pens) If a child is required to take any form of medication that has been prescribed by their doctor, the parents/carers must complete a Form 3A - Parental agreement for school to administer medicine (APPENDIX E)
+Teachers with responsibility for Health & Safety (Kate Takashima) and First Aid (Mike Procter) to ensure the expiry date of centrally stored prescribed medication (eg Antihistamine, Epi-pens) is checked regularly.

+If a child is required to take any form of medication that has been prescribed by their doctor, the parents/carers must complete a Form 3A - Parental agreement for school to administer medicine (APPENDIX E)

 Asthma - Children should have clear access to their own inhalers at any time of day.
 Inhalers are kept in each classroom in an easily accessible place.
 All inhalers are marked with the child's name.
-A list of asthmatics is kept in each classroom and in the school office.
+A list of asthmatics is kept in each classroom and in the school office..
 A record of all inhaler use must be made in the appropriate classes red inhaler record book.
-Any child needing to use their inhaler in school will receive a note to take home showing when they used their inhaler, and the dosage (Appendix H)
+Any child needing to use their inhaler more than usual during the day must have their parents/carers contacted to explain the change in condition.

 Anaphylaxis - This is an acute, severe allergic reaction to an allergen that requires immediate medical attention.
-Teaching staff have been trained in how to use an epipen.
+Teaching staff have been trained in how to use an epi-pen.
 Epi-pens are currently kept in a locked First Aid cabinet in the school office.
 A risk assessment will be completed for nut allergies.
 Should a child experience a severe allergic reaction an ambulance must always be called and then the parents/carers informed.